Mehehehehe82/test/README.md

 # test
 ## This line was added using a local editor.
 I hope this works.
 Awesome!
 It's working!

-What if I stage "*"?
+But what if I stage "*"?